 creative and analytic

-I'm a researcher, social scientist, ethnographer, writer and storyteller.
+I'm a consultant, researcher, social scientist, ethnographer, writer and storyteller.

 As a consultant, I work with mission-centered organizations to understand problems with data and unearth insights through analysis.